-A parenthesis' presence or absence makes a lot of difference which can change the meaning greatly!
-Luke already knew of Joseph's ancestry through Matthew and had written from Mary's point of view that the child she was to have though a virgin was from the Holy Spirit.
+A parenthesis can clarify the meaning of a sentence.
+See for example, in the following sentence: "She told me to go ahead (after talking to him) with the plan.".
+Now if the parenthesis is removed what is left is this: "She told me to go ahead with the plan.".
+In this case what is in the parenthesis qualifies WHEN to go ahead with the plan.
+Parenthesis have been added to other parts of the Biblical text because it has been required for a clear translation.
+25 Luke already knew of Joseph's ancestry through Matthew and had written from Mary's point of view that the child she was to have though a virgin was from the Holy Spirit.
 Joseph had really nothing to do in this genealogical list other than people THOUGHT he was Jesus' father.
 The longer parenthesis should be there for 4 reasons:

-- 1) The context.
-Joseph's ancestry had already been given in Matthew and Luke would not have directly contradicted Matthew, whose list he knew and was different, when he was trying "...to write an orderly account...that you may have certainty concerning the things you have been taught."
+- The context.
+Joseph's ancestry had already been given in Matthew and Luke would not have directly contradicted Matthew, whose list he knew and was different.
+He was trying "...to write an orderly account...that you may have certainty concerning the things you have been taught."
 (Luke 1:3-4) - 2) The focus.
 Jesus was the focus in Luke 3:22-23.
 His deity and his humanity were being shown to be simultaneously true in the person of Jesus!